jakehyvonen/AutoLJV/README.md

 There are two measurements of LED light output: a fast measurement using a photodiode and the KE6485, then a slower (but precise) measurement with the PhotoResearch camera.
 To account for device instability, a photodiode reading is taken before and after the LED current measurement, before and after the camera measurement, and then interpolated.
 The camera luminance readings are calibrated against the photodiode readings

 Please note that this project is not intended for general usage, but for reference only.
+It was developed for a rather specialized environment and a lot of stuff will break if used elsewhere.
 Here are links to the other necessary libraries:
 <ul>
 <li><a href="https://github.com/jakehyvonen/EFDeviceBatchCodeFirst">EFDeviceBatchCodeFirst</a></li>
 <li><a href="https://github.com/jakehyvonen/DeviceBatchGenerics">DeviceBatchGenerics</a></li>